-In 2015 well over half a million people moved to the UK from other countries.
-Perhaps you are considering making the move yourself but need a little more persuading?
-Send My Bag has put together a list of ten reasons to move to the UK, which might just convince you to take the plunge.
+Reasons to move to the UK are plentiful.
+It's why, in 2015, well over half a million people moved to the UK from other countries.
+Maybe you are considering moving there yourself but need a little more convincing?
+Send My Bag has created a list of ten reasons to move to the UK, which might just persuade you to take the plunge.

-With its numerous metropolitan centres, the UK has a wide range and a large number of jobs on offer.
-There are also several skills in demand in the UK, with many expats finding employment in the financial sector and in computer programming.
+With its many metropolitan centres, the UK has a wide range and a large number of jobs on offer.
+There are also numerous skills in demand in the UK, with expats finding employment in the financial sector and in computer programming.

 3. Health care